What time does the park close?

 Where is the visitor center?

 There are four visitor centers.
 The Joshua Tree Visitor Center is located in downtown Joshua Tree at 6554 Park Boulevard.
-The Joshua Tree Cultural Center is located in downtown Twentynine Palms at 6533 Freedom Way.
 The Cottonwood Visitor Center is located near the park's southern entrance on Pinto Basin Road.
+The Joshua Tree National Park Visitor Center is located in downtown Twentynine Palms at 6533 Freedom Way.
 The Black Rock Nature Center is a smaller visitor center located in the Black Rock campground in Yucca Valley at 9800 Black Rock Canyon Road.
 Visit our visitor center webpage for more information on visitor center hours and amenities.

 When is the best time of year to visit?